NuevoFoundation/workshops/content/english/sql_workshop/activity5/_index.md

 You have discovered that the planet's leader is in a hut on the tallest hill but to get to it, you need to find the largest ladder in the Capital of Fun!

 The Galactic Federation has sent you four new SQL commands to play around with!
-Lets take a look at them!
+Let's take a look at them!

 ### What the commands do: